bra1nDump/ai-task-vscode/README.md

-# AI-Task VSCode Extension

-## Have LLMs make multi-file edits that don't suck
+# LLMs multi-file edits that doesn't suck

-Features

-- Automatic: Detects ranges in the file that should be updated
+- **Automatic**: Detects ranges in the file that should be updated
-- Multi-file: Can edit/create multiple files at once
+- **Multi-file**: Can edit/create multiple files at once
-- Fast: Applies patches instead of regenerating entire file contents
+- **Fast**: Applies patches instead of regenerating entire file contents
-- Fix compile errors: Fix trivial errors in bulk resulting from a refactor
+- **Fix compile errors**: Fix trivial errors in bulk resulting from a refactor

 # How to use it